I’m going to make a claim and then attempt to persuade you to believe it. I can’t make you believe me, but I hope to do so.

 What about when you pick up a piece of trash so the next person who enters the aisle finds it clean?

 What about when you’re alone and reading a book?
 A-hah!
 Finally, an action that doesn’t involve someone else.
-But someone authored the book that is attempting to persuade you.
+But the person who authored the book is attempting to persuade you.

 Artists and sculptors use paint and marble to persuade onlookers that they’re looking at a woman, a village, or a bouquet of flowers instead of paint on a canvas or a piece of marble.